-December 12, 2020Winter is when things slow down, people spend more time inside, and we prepare for the hustle and bustle of the holidays.
-Winter can be a stressful time, so expecting moms need to pay extra attention to their health and make sure they’re taking time to prepare nutritious meals for themselves.
+December 12, 2020Winter is when things slow down and people spend more time inside.
+Winter can also be a stressful time, so expecting moms need to pay extra attention to their health and make sure they’re taking time to prepare nutritious meals for themselves.
 Here are a few recipes that can help you stay healthy and happy throughout your winter pregnancy.

 Sweet Potato and Lentil Soup

 Soup is such a comforting food, especially during colder months.
 And when pregnancy sickness hits, sometimes you just don’t want to eat a big meal.
 Soup can be easier on the stomach while providing hydration and nutrients.

 This sweet potato and lentil soup from From My Bowl is hearty and easy to make.
 With only eight ingredients, it’s also budget-friendly: https://frommybowl.com/sweet-potato-lentil-soup/.

 Turkey Cutlets in Mushroom Sauce

 Turkey is a popular dish for fall and winter.
 Turkey is also a good source of protein, choline, zinc, and B vitamins.1 But instead of cooking a whole bird, you can try this recipe for turkey cutlets in a savory mushroom sauce from keyingredient.com: https://www.keyingredient.com/recipes/2190345036/turkey-cutlets-with-mushroom-sauce/.